Availability of Assistantships and Applying for Assistantships

 b) graduate teaching and research assistantships to help students finance their education.

 These options are described below, along with a variety of other support sources that we would also encourage you to explore.

 Each year, the School of MIME grants several one-year fellowships to highly qualified incoming graduate students.
-Grantees receive a $9,000 fellowship and a 0.2 FTE graduate teaching assistantship, which includes a tuition waiver and monthly stipend.
+Grantees receive a $9,000 fellowship and a 0.3 FTE graduate teaching assistantship, which includes a tuition waiver and monthly stipend.
 MIME Fellowship recipients are selected by the MIME graduate faculty; no student application process is involved.

-Graduate assistantships provide a tuition waiver and monthly stipend that varies depending on job responsibilities and appointment level (typically 0.20–0.49 FTE, or full-time equivalency).
+Graduate assistantships provide a tuition waiver and monthly stipend that varies depending on job responsibilities and appointment level (typically 0.30–0.49 FTE, or full-time equivalency).

 To be considered for a GTA or GRA appointment, you must: